AGAPE at Tower Hill 2024-2025 Guidelines

 Home School Legal Defense Association (HSLDA)

 We urge you to join HSLDA, to not only protect your right to freely home school in the manner in which you believe you should, but your membership dues also help protect millions of home schoolers across the US and abroad.
-HSLDA protects home schoolers from inappropriate or unlawful interference by government officials and provides the following:

 • provides a myriad of resources including: teaching aids, curricula, online courses, or advice concerning your state’s laws.